Introduction

 What EdgeMQ provides

-• HTTP ingest at the edge
+- HTTP and MQTT ingest at the edge

-• Delivery into your S3 bucket
+- Delivery into your S3 bucket

 Data is written into an S3 bucket that you own, via an IAM Role you configure.
 EdgeMQ does not store your data in its own buckets.

-• Three S3 output formats
+- Three S3 output formats

 Choose one or more artifact types for a given endpoint: segments, Parquet (raw/opaque payload), and Parquet (schema-aware views) for typed, table-like outputs.
+Schema-aware views can filter by MQTT topic for targeted data extraction.

-• At-least-once delivery and backpressure
+- At-least-once delivery and backpressure

 EdgeMQ provides at-least-once semantics with per-instance ordering, and uses bounded queues with 503 + Retry-After responses for overload protection rather than silently dropping data.
+MQTT clients receive the same durability guarantees — QoS 1 PUBACK is sent after the message is written to the WAL.

-• Per-account isolation
+- Per-account isolation

 Each account has a dedicated microVM per region (isolated WAL, queues, and network).
 No WAL or disk is shared between tenants.